 The fur cuff is knit with Sirdar’s Alpine; I used the color Polar for this knit Christmas stocking.
 This is my second project with Sirdar’s Alpine, the first being this Half-Linen Stitch Fur Trimmed Knitted Blanket.
 I fell in love with the softness of this faux fur yarn and looked for another way to use it and it seemed it was made to be used as a cuff for a stocking!

 The body is knit in Cascade’s Magnum, a super bulky yarn, which surely helps make this a quick knit.
-Without exaggeration, it’s such an easy Christmas stocking pattern and you could knit one of these stockings from start to finish in a day.
-I’ve knit the stocking in both the ecru (on the right) and white (on the left).
-You can see the difference below; the cuffs on both are knit with the Sirdar Alpine in Polar.
+Without exaggeration, it’s such an easy Christmas stocking pattern, and you could knit one of these stockings from start to finish in a day.
+I’ve knit the stocking in both ecru (on the right) and white (on the left).
+You can see the difference below; both cuffs are knit with the Sirdar Alpine in Polar.

-The broken-rib stitch not only makes a very easy Christmas Stocking knitting pattern but creates a lovely texture that you just don’t get with stockinette stitch.
+The broken-rib stitch makes a very easy Christmas Stocking knitting pattern and creates a lovely texture that you just don’t get with stockinette stitch.
 So when I was thinking about which Christmas stocking to knit, something just a little different was a big consideration.
 Not that there is anything wrong with stocking stitch!
 It’s just that sometimes you want to mix it up a bit…AMIRIGHT?

 This Knit Christmas Stocking pattern uses the Magic Loop for the majority of the stocking and the Kitchener stitch to bind off the toe.
 If you’ve never used the Magic Loop before, don’t be intimidated!
 It is a very easy method to knit ‘columns’ like socks, stockings and caps.
 Once again, the videos will walk you through the process.